codeforamerica/brigadesandpoliticalaction/README.md

 - They can not create political action committees.
 - They can not distribute or display campaign literature or partisan voter guides.

-To reiterate; you can totally do these things personally, as long as you’re not acting as your Brigade or as Code for America when you do so..
+To reiterate; you can totally do these things personally, as long as you’re not acting as your Brigade or as Code for America when you do so.

 <b>When to say yes and when to say no</b>
 Some good questions to ask when faced with a question about whether to participate:
 - Will this move my Brigade’s goals forward??
 There’s nothing wrong with going “We’d love to march, but aren't equipped to organize a march.
 Are you connected with X org?”
 OR “We can’t lead it, but we’ll let our members know about it.”
 - Is my Brigade equipped to respond appropriately?
 Do you have the resources?
 Do you and your volunteers have time?
 - Is there another organization already doing this work?
-Can you partner with them or direct your members their way?i
+Can you partner with them or direct your members their way?
 - Does this align with my Brigade’s values?
 - Every Brigade is different.
 Your values should reflect your membership.
 It’s a judgement call that your leadership team has to make.